dman-os/isis_bevy/DEVDOC.md

 - Consider using arc and weak references to improve performance

-- How are we treating unused steering routines?
+- How are we treating unused/expired steering routines?

 ## design doc